Detect SquashFS errors (bad medium or optical drives) while Tails is running

 It's actually quite easy to do and many other live systems and installation media have something to address this problem (e.g. Fedora automatically does a full checksum during boot)… for a reason: it happened at least a few times each year that help desk forwards me a report about a weird bug, that's easy to diagnose once one notices these squashfs errors in the logs.

-#9 Updated by sajolida about 1 year ago
+#9 Updated by sajolida over 1 year ago

 - Subject changed from Detect bad medium or optical drives to Detect squashfs errors (bad medium or optical drives) while Tails is running